mshkodra/personal-website/README.md

 pnpm dev
 ```

-and it will turn the server on.
+and it will turn app on at localhost.
 If you use `bun` or `vite` or `npm` just do the same thing but with those guys.